 The best thing about being human is that we are not burdened much with our own nutrition.
 We eat what we want with a guarantee that we get enough nutrition from our everyday foods.
-Our equine friends, on the other hand, cannot eat whatever they want as they are dependent on their owners and caretakers to provide them with the foods that they need to stay healthy.
+Our equine friends, on the other hand, cannot eat whatever they want as they are dependent on their owners and caretakers to provide them with the proper horse nutrition, the foods that they need to stay healthy.

 There are two major concerns for our horses during the summer season: dehydration and weight loss.
 We are going to emphasize the importance of water intake and electrolytes during this summer and explain the importance of switching to feeding more readily available sources of forage or supplements with other types of feeds.

 Like humans, a horse’s body weight is made up of 60-70% water.
 That said, our horses need to drink about 10-20 gallons of water a day to keep their bodies working in good condition.
 And even more during a hot climate ( Kentucky Equine Research ).
 Hence providing fresh water for our horses is vital.

 Horses normally get their water in two different ways.
 First and foremost in horse nutrition is the water that we provide them, second is the water contained in their feed, which is extracted internally as they break down carbohydrates, proteins, and fats during digestion.
 Some horses artificially increase the water content of their feeds by soaking or dunking their hay in the water.
 Although a bit messy, the added benefit of increasing water intake is certainly achieved.
 Now consider what happens when our equines are sweating excessively due to the hot weather and they refuse to drink the needed water despite the heat.
 This may just lead to our horses’ dehydration.